tutysara/hugo-blog/content/post/2017-03-24-spacemacs-ctrl-i-not-working.md

     dotspacemacs-distinguish-gui-tab ;; should be t
     (lookup-key key-translation-map [?\C-i]) ;; should be spacemacs/translate-C-i

-In my system dotspacemacs-distinguish-gui-tab is set as nil.
+In my system dotspacemacs/user-configcemacs-distinguish-gui-tab is set as nil.

 So, this is the issue.
 I set this variable in .spacemacs file and refreshed and I could use Ctrl+i to move forward through the links